-High inequality in accessing and benefiting of early childhood services in Europe further disadvantage the most vulnerable groups: migrant children, Roma children, children with special needs, children living in poverty.
-Integrated Systems help practitioners, managers and policy makers tackle the issue of inequity in ECEC.
+High inequality in accessing and benefiting from early childhood services in Europe further disadvantages the most vulnerable groups: migrant children, Roma children, children with special needs, and children living in poverty.
+Integrated Systems help practitioners, managers, and policymakers tackle the issue of inequity in ECEC.

-Though quality early childhood services can make a remarkable difference for the most disadvantaged groups, their contribution is even stronger when properly coordinated across sectors and age groups.
-The INTESYS project pilots new approaches that allow early childhood services across sectors to align and work in tandem especially for the benefit of marginalized children.
+Though quality early childhood services can make a remarkable difference for the most disadvantaged groups, their contribution is even stronger when well-coordinated across sectors and age groups.
+The INTESYS project piloted new approaches to allow early childhood services across sectors to align and work in tandem, especially for the benefit of marginalized children.

-By involving professionals from different sectors and levels of governance, across children’s age groups, project partners are looking to ensure a holistic approach to address the multiple and diverse needs of young children and their families.
-The Integrated Systems can reduce disparities in learning outcomes for vulnerable children.
+By involving professionals from different sectors and levels of governance, across children’s age groups, project partners looked to ensure a holistic approach to address the multiple and diverse needs of young children and their families.
+Integrated Systems can reduce disparities in learning outcomes for vulnerable children.

-INTESYS is a 3-year, Forward Looking Cooperation Project co-funded by the European Commission's Erasmus+ Programme and managed by King Baudouin Foundation.
-ISSA ensures the quality of the reports and products created in the course of the INTESYS project, as well as the quality of the coordination meetings in the consortium.
+INTESYS was a 3-year, Forward Looking Cooperation Project co-funded by the European Commission's Erasmus+ Programme and managed by King Baudouin Foundation.
+ISSA provided quality assurance for reports and products created under the INTESYS project, as well as for meetings in the consortium.

-In 2017, ISSA led the process of finalizing the draft version of the INTESYS Toolkit - Towards Integrated Early Childhood Education and Care Systems – Building the Foundations, that is tested within the pilot phase of the project.
-This toolkit is adapted by partners, to the specific contexts of the pilots in Belgium, Italy, Slovenia and Portugal.
+In 2017, ISSA led the finalization of the draft version of the INTESYS Toolkit - Towards Integrated Early Childhood Education and Care Systems – Building the Foundations.
+This Toolkit was tested within the pilot phase of the project.
+It has also been adapted by partners to specific pilot contexts in Belgium, Italy, Slovenia, and Portugal.

-The Toolkit provides a common ground for the four countries in the project to work towards fostering the integration within ECEC system.
-It is meant to be an inspiring and versatile resource for the partners in supporting the activities in the pilots, while being responsive to specific country and local contexts.
+The Toolkit provides a common ground for the four countries in the project to work towards fostering integration within the early childhood education and care system.
+It acted as an inspiring and versatile resource for partners and supported their activities while being responsive to specific country and local contexts.

-Lessons learned from the project have been profound.
-Vera Bispo, pre-school teacher at Associação Tempo de Mudar, "...I feel lucky to have been able to participate."
+Vera Bispo, pre-school teacher at Associação Tempo de Mudar: 'I feel lucky to have been able to participate.'